 The rule of thirds is a compositional rule of thumb that can be applied to visual arts such as painting, photography, and design and has been used as a measure of composition since the 1970s.

-The rule of thirds is an easy way to create exciting compositions in your photos.
+The rule of thirds is an easy way to create exciting photo compositions.

 It involves dividing your frame into nine equal parts by placing three lines across the image’s top, bottom, and sides.